Spilling Salt Superstition

 In the Norse mythology creation story one of the first creatures was the primeval cow named Audhumla.

-It was Audhumla and her love of salt which led to the creation of the very first god.
-Audhumla was lucky indeed when she discovered a stone that tasted salt.
+It was Audhumla and her love of salt which led to the creation of the first god.
+Audhumla was in luck when she discovered a stone that tasted salt.

-Eagerly the cow licked the salty stone for three days.
-Each day weird and unexplainable things happened.
+The cow licked the salty stone for three days.
+Each day weird things happened.

 On the first day the cow observed human hair growing from the stone.